AkshayaNarayana/UMBC-DATA606-Capstone/docs/report.md

 - **Which variables/columns may be selected as features/predictors for your ML models?**

   Factors like the date when the job posting was made could capture temporal patterns and seasonality in job openings.

+# 4. Exploratory Data Analysis (EDA)
+- Imported the dataset and examined it for null values, ensuring data completeness and accuracy.
+- Streamlined the dataset by removing redundant fields like 'Job Id', 'Preference', etc., optimizing it for further analysis.
+- Transformed the 'Job Posting Date' column into a datetime format to facilitate time-based analysis.
+- Utilized Matplotlib and Seaborn to generate visual representations to analyze the distribution and patterns of job vacancies over some time.
+This involved the use of bar plots to represent annual job opportunities and line plots to represent monthly job vacancies.
+- Calculated the number of roles for each date by grouping the data according to the 'Job Posting Date' and 'Role', and then combined the counts to obtain the total number of job openings per date.